NHSDigital/nhs-login-help-centre/src/manage/emailaddresses.md

 ***

 ## How to change your NHS login email address

 You can change your email address by going to your [NHS login settings](https://settings.login.nhs.uk/ "NHS login settings").
 Under the heading ‘your personal information’ select ‘change email address’.

 You will be asked to enter your new email address and your password.
 A confirmation email will be sent to your new email address.
 Select the confirm email address link in the email to finish.

-***

-## How to add a backup email address

-When you first set up an NHS login you are given the option to add a backup email address.
-This is a second email address that you own, which will help to secure your NHS login.

-For example, your backup email address can be used if you lose access to your mobile phone number.
-We can use it to send you a confirmation link, which will allow you to log in and change the mobile phone number on your NHS login.

-We can also use your backup email address to contact you if there is suspicious activity on your NHS login.

-If you did not add a backup email address when you set up your NHS login, you can do so by going to your [NHS login settings](https://settings.login.nhs.uk/ "NHS login settings").
-Go to the heading ‘backup methods’ and select ‘add email’.
-You can also remove or change an existing backup email address.

-***

-## How to change your backup email address

-You can change your backup email address by visiting your [NHS login settings](https://settings.login.nhs.uk/ "NHS login settings").
-Scroll down to the heading ‘backup methods’ and select ‘change email’.

-You will be asked to enter your new backup email address and your password.
-A confirmation email will be sent to your new backup email address.
-Select the confirm email address link in the email to finish.

-***

-## How to remove your backup email address

-Currently there is no method for users to remove a backup email address.
-You need to contact us to remove a backup email address.